pointlander/peg/README.md

 <rule name> <- <rule body>
 ```

-The first rule should probably end with '!.' to indicate no more input follows:
+The first rule should probably end with `!.` to indicate no more input follows:
 ```
 first <- . !.
 ```

-'.' means any character matches.
-For zero or more character matches use:
+`.` means any character matches.
+For zero or more character matches, use:
 ```
 repetition <- .*
 ```

-For one or more character matches use:
+For one or more character matches, use:
 ```
 oneOrMore <- .+
 ```

-For an optional character match use:
+For an optional character match, use:
 ```
 optional <- .?
 ```

-If specific characters are to be matched use single quotes:
+If specific characters are to be matched, use single quotes:
 ```
 specific <- 'a'* 'bc'+ 'de'?
 ```
 will match the string "aaabcbcde".

-For choosing between different inputs use alternates:
+For choosing between different inputs, use alternates:
 ```
 prioritized <- 'a' 'a'* / 'bc'+ / 'de'?
 ```
 will match "aaaa" or "bcbc" or "de" or "".
 The matches are attempted in order.

-If the characters are case insensitive use double quotes:
+If the characters are case insensitive, use double quotes:
 ```
 insensitive <- "abc"
 ```
 will match "abc" or "Abc" or "ABc" etc...

-For matching a set of characters use a character class:
+For matching a set of characters, use a character class:
 ```
 class <- [a-z]
 ```
-will watch "a" or "b" or all the way to "z".
+will match "a" or "b" or all the way to "z".

-For an inverse character class start with a tilde:
+For an inverse character class, start with a caret:
 ```
-inverse <- [~a-z]
+inverse <- [^a-z]
 ```
-will match anything but "a" or "b" or all the way to "z"
+will match anything but "a" or "b" or all the way to "z".

-If the character class is case insensitive use double brackets:
+If the character class is case insensitive, use double brackets:
 ```
 insensitive <- [[A-Z]]
 ```